facebookresearch/schedule_free/README.md

 Schedule-Free learning can be seen as an interpolation between primal averaging ($\beta=1$) and Polyak-Ruppert averaging ($\beta=0)$.
 The advantage of this interpolation is that it allows us to get the best of both worlds.
 We can achieve the fast early stage convergence of Polyak-Ruppert averaging (since the $z$ sequence moves quicker than the $x$ sequence), without the $x$ sequence straying too far from the $z$ sequence, which causes instability.

-Our method is also related to Nesterov's accelerated method (Nesterov, 1983), which can be written in the following form:
+Our method is also related to Nesterov's accelerated method (Nesterov, 1983) in AC-SA form (Ghadimi & Lan 2010):

 $$
 \begin{align*}